-8.7 Council Tax Collection Fund - the estimated balance for 2022/23
+8.3 Council Tax Collection Fund - the estimated balance for 2022/23

-- 8.7.1 The Council, as a billing authority, is required to keep a special fund, known as the Collection Fund.
-If a surplus or deficit remains in the Collection Fund at the year-end it is subsequently distributed to, or borne by the billing authority (in this situation the Council) and the preceptors (Police and Fire Authorities).
+8.3.1 The Council, as a billing authority, is required to keep a special fund, known as the Collection Fund.
+If a surplus or deficit remains in the Collection Fund at the year-end it is subsequently distributed to or borne by the billing authority (in this situation the Council) and the preceptors (Police and Fire Authorities).
 Billing authorities are required to estimate the expected Collection Fund balance for the year to 31 March in order that the sum can be taken into account by billing authorities and preceptors in calculating the amounts of Council Tax for the coming year.
-The difference between the estimate at 15 January, and the actual position at 31 March will be taken into account in the following financial year. - 8.7.2 The estimated financial position on the Collection Fund at 31 March 2023 is shown below.
+The difference between the estimate at 15 January, and the actual position at 31 March will be taken into account in the following financial year.

+8.3.2 The estimated financial position on the Collection Fund at 31 March 2023 is shown below.

 Estimated Surplus at 31 March 2023 £38,756

-Share of Surplus
+Share of Deficit

 Rutland County Council £33,012

 Leicestershire Police Authority £4,476

 Leicestershire Fire Service £1,268

-8.7.3 Regulations provide for the Council's share of the estimated surplus to be transferred to the General Fund in 23/24.
+8.3.3 Regulations provide for the Council's share of the estimated deficit to be transferred to the General Fund in 23/24.

-8.8 Business Rates Collection Fund - the estimated balance for 2022/23
+8.4 Business Rates Collection Fund - the estimated balance for 2022/23

-8.8.1 The Councils draws down an amount from the Collection Fund based on an annual return completed in January and this forms the 'funding' from business rates, which

-- does not fluctuate. - 8.8.2 For 22/23, the P8 position showed a deficit position of £75k.
-This is largely down to an increase in unoccupied property relief and small changes across a number of other reliefs. - 8.8.3 As the amount collected will not be as high as when estimated in January, this creates a deficit, but the fund still pays out the estimated amount.
-The Council will then have to pay back the deficit in the next financial year. - 8.8.4 To help neutralise this impact the Council will use the additional funds held in the NNDR reserve in order to meet the estimated deficit in the Collection Fund in January 2023. - 8.8.5 The Council has completed the government return (NNDR1) to determine its income from business rates in 2023/24.
-There is no change to the draft budget in terms of level of income.
-The Council's gross income (the actual rateable value of the properties in Rutland) has increased, but this has been offset by changes to the bad debt provision, an increase in empty property relief and the dampening of the gross rates figure to reflect possibility of the impact of a recession. - 8.8.6 If the changes in assumptions above do not materialise then any surplus or deficit would impact on the 24/25 budget.
-The Council would forego any income, it would just receive any surplus or repay any deficit at a later date.
+- 8.4.1 Although the Government has funded a large proportion of the changes in relation to business rates, the timing and accounting treatment required for the Collection Fund will result in significant movements between reserves to neutralise any impact of the reliefs. - 8.4.2 The Councils draws down an amount from the Collection Fund based on an annual return completed in January and this forms the 'funding' from business rates, which does not fluctuate. - 8.4.3 For 22/23, the P8 position showed a deficit position of £75k.
+This is largely down to an increase in unoccupied property relief and small changes across a number of other reliefs. - 8.4.4 As the amount collected will not be as high as when estimated in January, this creates a deficit, but the fund still pays out the estimated amount.
+The Council will then have to pay back the deficit in the next financial year. - 8.4.5 To help neutralise this impact the Council will use the additional funds held in the NNDR reserve in order to meet the estimated deficit in the Collection Fund in January 2023.
+The Business Rates position will be confirmed in January when the annual report is completed.